bbauska/UC-Davis-JS-Basics/readme.md

 have a number of methods that are related to being able to traverse the DOM or affect the DOM. **insertBefore()**, we can create an element and insert it before another element.
 We can replace a child.
-We could say,
-\"Take this child out of here.\" Remove a child.
+We could say, &quot;Take this child out of here.&quot; Remove a child.
 Append a child.
 We can add a new paragraph to the end of a **div** or something like that.
 Clone and node.